Seek healthcare

 At the end of the program you will set new goals to the follow-up.

 Four weeks after the PRP one of the team members has a follow-up by a telephone meeting with you.
-You will also return to the team in Sandviken for 1–2 days for follow-up, approximately 3–4 months after finishing the PRP.
+You will also return to the team in Sandviken for 2 days for follow-up, approximately 3–4 months after finishing the PRP.
 The follow-up includes individual meetings, lectures and evaluation of your individual goals.

 Twelve month after the program you may fill in a new questionnaire.
+If you wish you can recieve feedback on your answers.

 Individual rehabilitation

 If you have individual specific needs you might have an individual rehabilitation.
-The length and the contents of the rehabilitation can vary.
+The length and the contents of the individual rehabilitation can vary.

 To the top of the page